State Lottery Employee Indicted on Embezzlement of $200,000

 (C) The person convicted of a felony is disqualified from holding any office of honor or emolument in this State; but the General Assembly, by a two-thirds vote, may remove this disability upon payment in full of the principal and interest of the sum embezzled.

-The Strom Law Firm Defends Against Emblezzment Charges
+The Strom Law Firm Defends those indicted on Embezzlement

-If you have received white collar criminal charges, you could lose your job, and your reputation.
-White collar criminal charges, including embezzlement of public funds, are serious crimes with serious consequences.
-The criminal defense attorneys at Strom Law Firm, L.L.C. include a former United States Attorney, a former public defender, a former Assistant Attorney General and Richland County Assistant Solicitor, as well as a tax lawyer familiar with IRS criminal investigations.
+If you have been indicted on embezzlement or extortion charges, you could lose your job, your reputation, and your freedom.
+White-collar criminal charges, including Embezzlement of public funds, are serious crimes with serious consequences.
+The criminal defense attorneys at Strom Law Firm, L.L.C. include a former United States Attorney, a former public defender, and Richland County Assistant Solicitor, as well as a tax lawyer familiar with I.R.S..R.S. criminal investigations.
 The Strom Law Firm aggressively defends individuals on all criminal charges in all State and Federal Courts in South Carolina as well as the Federal Courts in Georgia.
 We offer free, confidential consultations to discuss the facts of your case, so do not hesitate to contact us.
 803.252.4800.